johnnovak/gridmonger-site/source/introduction.rst

 When designing Gridmonger, my main goal was to make map creation as much an efficient and enjoyable experience as possible.
-The basic idea was simple: classic cRPGs are keyboard driven, thus the mapping tool has to be keyboard driven as well.
+The basic idea was simple: classic cRPGs are keyboard driven, therefore the mapping tool has to be keyboard driven as well.
 Ideally, you would not even have to lift your fingers from the keyboard while simultaneously playing and mapping the game!

 Let me stress this again: Gridmonger is meant to be used *while playing the game*.
 While other programs might bedazzle you with a large variety of